The Great Rancinan Unveils his Masterpieces in London

-Clad in denim jeans and jacket, the great Rancinan had no airs.
-He was simple, unassuming, accommodating and was kind enough to give this blogger time and say “you can ask me anything.”
-This man, who has earned four World Press Awards and was on his first stop world photography tour has just told me that.
+Clad in denim jeans and a jacket, the great Rancinan had no airs.
+He was simple, unassuming, accommodating and kind enough to give this blogger time and say "you can ask me anything."
+This man, who has earned four World Press Awards and was on his first-stop world photography tour has just told me that.
 I knew this was not about being a darling of the press but I like him.

 If Rancinan looked like a simple fellow you can actually have coffee with, his photographs are the opposite.
 His Metamorphoses series are opulent, visually arresting, monumentally flawless and poetically disturbing social commentaries about contemporary life.
 It's really hard to pin down his genre of photography because it's as complex as the subjects he tries to cover – globalisation, poverty, freedom and human rights – just humanity's most ancient interrogations which still remain unanswered today.